No Products in the Cart

 You can either go from the top of your head through your face, torso, and legs all the way down to your toes, or you can go from your toes all the way up to your head.
 This technique helps to destress your body and relieve pain.

 Visualization mainly works best for visual thinkers, who can easily imagine sceneries in detail.
 This method involves getting into a comfortable position and imagining a calming scene.
-The scene could be anything one has experienced in the past or seen in movies or something entirely from one’s imagination.
+The scene could be anything one has experienced in the past, seen in movies or something entirely from one’s imagination.
 Reflect on the details of the imagined scene while slowly breathing in and out.
 Keep adding details related to all your senses and experience the calmness of this beautiful mental image that you have created.
 The goal is to engage the mind in details to promote relaxation.

-Good sleep hygiene practices refer to a set of habits that promote a healthy, restful sleep.
+Good sleep hygiene practices refer to a set of habits that promote healthy, restful sleep.
 These sleep tips can be incorporated into your lifestyle to help you sleep better.

 Going to bed and waking up at the same time every day helps in falling asleep faster and getting better quality sleep.
 A consistent schedule (even on weekends) can help synchronize your circadian rhythm and sleep cycle.
 This helps your body know when to expect sleep and helps you become better at initiating and maintaining sleep.

 An active lifestyle helps reduce cortisol (stress hormone) and release endorphins.
 This helps reduce stress and anxiety and promotes better sleep.
-Moreover, physical activity can help regulate circadian rhythm and regulate body temperature.
+Moreover, physical activity can help regulate circadian rhythm and body temperature.
 Exercising at a consistent time every day can signal your body when it’s time to be awake and when it’s time to wind down for sleep.
 However, one should avoid exercising later in the evening, which might be counterproductive.

-Caffeine can help you feel awake in the morning, and give you energy to finish your work during the day.
+Caffeine can help you feel awake in the morning and give you energy to finish your work during the day.
 However, if consumed until a few hours before sleep, it can keep you awake even when you’re ready to go to bed.
 So limiting your caffeine consumption till mid-afternoon can help in the onset of your sleep.

 Blue light has significant effects on one’s sleepiness.
 Studies have shown that blue light decreases the quality and duration of sleep.
 So, turning off all blue lights and keeping away your devices at least an hour before sleep can promote sleepiness and help your mind and body get ready to sleep.

 Your bedroom environment plays a massive role in your sleep.
 First, your bedding, pillows, and mattress should be comfortable to promote better sleep.
-Then, the room should have optimal temperature (According to the National Sleep Foundation, the ideal sleep temperature is between 60 to 67 degrees Fahrenheit - as this aligns with your body's natural cooling process when preparing for rest), very dim to no lights, and should be comfortable and cozy.
+Then, the room should have optimal temperature (According to the National Sleep Foundation, the ideal sleep temperature is between 60 to 67 degrees Fahrenheit - as this aligns with your body's natural cooling process when preparing for rest), very dim to no lights, and be comfortable and cozy.
 Further, you can also have a diffuser in your room to make it smell good.
-Make your sleep environment as comfortable as you can.
-Comfortable sleep environment will help you in staying asleep.
+Make your sleeping environment as comfortable as you can.
+Comfortable sleep environment will help you stay asleep.

 Having a bedtime routine consisting of relaxing activities can give your body cues as to its sleep time and prepare your mind for the onset of sleep.
 Your bedtime routine can include any activities that you find relaxing.
 Some activities that can help you wind down are:

-If you have been tossing and turning around in your bed for over 20 minutes and still can’t fall asleep.
-It’s time for you to get out of bed.
+If you have been tossing and turning around in your bed for over 20 minutes and still can’t fall asleep, it’s time for you to get out of bed.
 The problem with lying awake in bed for longer is that it reinforces sleeplessness.
 Your mind keeps obsessing over the fact that you’re unable to sleep.
 In such a case, get out of bed for at least 30 minutes and do any relaxing activity.
 Make sure to stay away from screens and food that can result in your body and mind getting more alert.
 The idea is to get back to bed whenever you start feeling drowsy.

-If you have tried everything, and nothing seems to work, your sleep problems might be due to any underlying health condition.
+If you have tried everything, and nothing seems to work, your sleep problems might be due to an underlying health condition.
 Or if you’re already under treatment for any health issues, those medications might interfere with your sleep.
 In any case, it’s best to see a doctor.
 Solving the underlying condition can help lessen your symptoms and help you sleep peacefully.

 If you have sleepless nights regularly and none of the above-mentioned tips seem to help you, it might be time to see a sleep specialist.
 It can be very frustrating to be tired yet unable to sleep.
 Seeing a sleep specialist or a sleep medicine specialist can help you know about your issues in detail and help solve them, be it through interventions or medications.

 Sleep is a critical and necessary part of life, and not getting enough can cause long-term damage to your mental and physical health.
-Making sleep a priority by developing a relaxing before bedtime routine can help you get the restful sleep you need to maintain your wellbeing.
+Making sleep a priority by developing a relaxing bedtime routine can help you get the restful sleep you need to maintain your wellbeing.
 If the suggestions provided here don't improve your sleep, then it might be worth speaking with your doctor about medications or lifestyle changes that could improve your sleep quality.
 Even if it takes time and patience to wind down at the end of the day, taking these small steps towards creating better sleeping habits will have great rewards in the long-term.

 Related blog posts: